avifoxi/impj_ride4reform_fundraising_app/TODOS/april_13.md

+DOING

+on donation payment form
+	-- show a better info for the donation, allow user to edit donation on pay screen

+TODO

 UN-registering for a ride-- rider cancels, or does not meet minimum funds. what then?
 	-- admin only destroy a registration if there are no associated payments
 	--- otherwise if rider drops out -- just hide the public facing page

-on donation payment form
-	-- show a better info for the donation, allow user to edit donation on pay screen

 mailing_address#edit -- does not autoselect existing state value. matters ??
 	-- 5 minutes, or fuggedaboutit